hugomiddeldorp/simple_invoice/README.md

 # Simple Invoice

-This is a simple invoicing program written in Python using Jinja2 for the HTML templating and WeasyPrint for the HTML > PDF conversion.
+This is a simple invoicing command line utility written in Python using Jinja2 for the HTML templating and WeasyPrint for the HTML > PDF conversion.
 I use this for all of my current invoicing needs.

 ## How to use